 In a Confidentiality Agreement, a non-solicitation clause prohibits the recipient from hiring the employees and contractors of the information provider.

+Suppose you hire a new employee and they sign a Confidentiality Agreement containing a non-solicitation clause.
+When they quit, the non-solicitation clause prevents them from leveraging insider knowledge to poach your other employees or contractors to work for them.
 It is important to note that a court may not uphold this clause if the time period is unreasonably long.
 What makes solicitation of this kind unfair is that it typically makes use of information gained while working with the employer or information owner.
 As time passes such information becomes less critical in soliciting a worker and must be balanced with the need for fair market competition.

 In a Confidentiality Agreement, a non-competition clause prohibits the recipient from starting a business that is in direct competition with the information provider.